powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 The control area CGMES `type` is copied as a string in the `areaType` attribute of the PowSyBl `Area`.
 The CGMES `netInterchange` is copied to the PowSyBl `interchangeTarget`.
 If CGMES `pTolerance` is defined, its value is copied to a new property named `pTolerance`.
 Finally, if an attribute `entsoe:IdentifiedObject.energyIdentCodeEic` is found for the CGMES control area, it is added as an alias with `aliasType == "energyIdentCodeEic"`.

 The CGMES control area tie flows (objects of class `TieFlow`) are mapped to PowSyBl `Area` boundary items.
-Boundary items can be terminals (if the corresponding CGMES point can be mapped to a PowSyBl `Terminal`) or boundaries, when the corresponding CGMES point is the boundary side of a dangling line in PowSyBl.
+Boundary items can be terminals (if the corresponding CGMES point can be mapped to a PowSyBl `Terminal`) or boundaries, when the corresponding CGMES point is the boundary side of a boundary line in PowSyBl.

 (cgmes-reduced-dc-model-import)=
 ### Reduced DC model